-As 70th anniversary ceremonies for the state of Israel commence, DW looks back at seven decades of German-Israeli relations.
+As Israel celebrates the anniversary of its founding in 1948, DW looks back at seven decades of German-Israeli relations.
 The two countries remain firm allies, but their friendship is uniquely fraught by history.

 1950s: The beginnings